Waste Spark Electronic Ignition

 The ignition control module in the illustration below relies on inputs from several sensors, including the crankshaft position sensor and the camshaft position sensor, to make decisions.

-An open at point B would result in no power to the coils primary circuit.
+An open at point B would deprive the coil's primary circuit of necessary voltage.
 This would deprive the number 1-4 coil of power, rendering it useless.

 Excessive resistance at point C of the 2-3 coil results in a weak spark at the #2 and #3 cylinders.
 This is because the low primary voltage reduces secondary output.

-Excessive resistance in a sensors circuit results in a false signal.
+Excessive sensor circuit resistance results in a false signal.
 The sensor at point D provides the crankshaft's position to the control module.
-Resistance caused by a frayed wire or spaded plug would corrupt the sensor's signal affecting the operation of both coils.
+Resistance caused by a frayed wire or spaded plug would corrupt the sensor's signal, affecting the operation of both coils.